apache/activemq-artemis/docs/user-manual/en/core-bridges.md

   value of `-1` signifies an unlimited number of attempts.
 The default value is `-1`.

-- `failover-on-server-shutdown`.
-This optional parameter determines whether the bridge will attempt to failover onto a backup server (if specified) when the target server is cleanly shutdown rather than crashed.

-  The bridge connector can specify both a live and a backup server, if it specifies a backup server and this parameter is set to `true` then if the target server is *cleanly* shutdown the bridge connection will attempt to failover onto its backup.
-If the bridge connector has no backup server configured then this parameter has no effect.

-  Sometimes you want a bridge configured with a live and a backup target server, but you don't want to failover to the backup if the live server is simply taken down temporarily for maintenance, this is when this parameter comes in handy.

-  The default value for this parameter is `false`.

 - `use-duplicate-detection`.
 This optional parameter determines whether the bridge will automatically insert a duplicate id property into each message that it forwards.